Virginia Public Guardianship Program

 5. Following a court’s appointment of an LPGSP as guardian, the LPGSP will begin serving as the guardian for the incapacitated person.

 In the case of individuals who were diagnosed before the age of 18 with an intellectual disability, or before the age of 22 with another developmental disability, the referral for public guardianship should be made through the Community Services Board (CSB) serving the community where the person in need of guardianship services resides rather than directly to the LPGSP.
-CSB support coordinators should use the procedures found at http://www.dbhds.virginia.gov/developmental-services/training-centers to make the referral.
+CSB support coordinators should use the procedures found at https://www.dbhds.virginia.gov/developmental-services/training-centers to make the referral.

 SPACE IS LIMITED